denten/denten.github.io/_includes/CV/03-affiliation.md

 - Affiliated Faculty, Institute of Data Sciences and Engineering, New Media Center

-Awards: Presidential Global Innovation Fund, The Brown Center for Media Innovation Magic Grant and Flagship, Lenfest Junior Faculty Development, Heyman Center Faculty Fellowship.
+Awards: Presidential Global Innovation Fund, The Brown Center for Media Innovation Magic Grant and Flagship, Lenfest Junior Faculty Development, Heyman Center Faculty Fellowship, Research Fellowship at Center for Digital Cultures (Leuphana University, 2017).

 ### Berkman Center for Internet and Society at Harvard University